 Choosing Salt for Fermenting

-There are often only three ingredients necessary in a vegetable ferments: vegetable, salt, and water (if making a brine).
+There are only three ingredients necessary in a vegetable ferments: vegetable, salt, and water.
 Because the ingredient list is so short, it is important that each ingredient be of the highest quality.

-Pickling Salt.
-This is much like iodized table salt, but without the iodine and anti-caking agents.
-For this reason it can be used for fermenting vegetables.
+Pickling salt is similar to iodized table salt, but without the iodine and anti-caking agents, so it can be used for fermenting vegetables.
 It is highly refined though, so it may not be the optimal choice if you are looking for an unrefined, natural salt.